 6. Become Thick-Skinned

-“Don’t let yourself be undermined by other people’s comments.
+“Don’t let other people’s comments undermine yourself.
 Some people just live to put others down.
 The ability to take criticism is a challenge, but it’s an important skill for authors to possess.”

 We will continue our discussion of marketing steps in our next blog and include stories and experiences too.
 So till then practice these and let us know how you implemented them and encountered successes.